Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: Gauge Transform to get the Lagrangian

 \subsection{The Euler-Lagrange Equations for Gyrocenters}

 Gyrocenter motion itself arises from $L_p$ only.
 We note that derivatives arise from variations with respect to the phase space coordinates holding each other fixed.
-Hence we note again that the spatial gradient operator is taken with respect to gyrocenter positions $\vec R$ holding $p_z$ fixed.
-Hence $\grad\varphi\cdot\curl(p_zR\grad\varphi)$ vanishes when setting up the coordinate Jacobian.
+Hence we note again that the spatial gradient operator is taken with respect to gyrocenter positions $\vec R$ holding $\zpl$ fixed.
 We define geometric quantities

 The derivatives of $H$ are